 yacht charter tips

-If you focused on having a full-fledged family voyage, rather than collecting miles, your best bet will be opting for comfort.
+If you focus on having a full-fledged family voyage rather than mile-building, your best bet will be opting for comfort.
+A generator, air conditioners, a swim platform, a water maker,

 Yachting license in Croatia

-Bareboat charters in Croatia require:
+Bareboat charter in Croatia requires:

 • a valid sailing license,